jamielh/DarkSky/app/README.md

 # Dark Sky
-Specific information about how your application works, how to set it up, and anything else that is pertinent should go here.
-You should use proper markdown syntax including headings, tables, and lists where appropriate.
 * The public website can be accessed at http://cgi.soic.indiana.edu/~team45/hnf/.
 No sign in is required for any of the features on this site.
 * The admin website can be accessed at http://cgi.soic.indiana.edu/~team45/hnf/admin.php.
 Sign in is required.
 To obtain an account, please speak to someone who has access to the rootadmin account.
 	* The rootadmin is the only account that has permission to add and remove admin users.
 	* Once the rootadmin has added you as an admin user, you will receive an email instructing you to change your password.
 Do this!

+##Public Site
+Information about how to view/download sensor data will go here.

 ## Admin Site
 In the admin site, you can view all of the sensors in the database, add a sensor, and remove a sensor.